Masoud-z/You-Dont-Know-JS-summary/README.md

 ---

 > [!CAUTION]
-> This resource will be most useful if you have <i>already completed</i> the <a href="https://github.com/getify/You-Dont-Know-JS">original serie.</a>.
+> This resource will be most useful if you have <i>already completed</i> the <a href="https://github.com/getify/You-Dont-Know-JS">original series</a>.
-> In case you haven't, I strongly encourage you to try them first and this repo as a refresher afterwards.
+> In case you haven't, I strongly encourage you to try them first and use this repo as a refresher afterward.

 ---